 Ruffles: Fabric that is gathered at one edge and generally creates a layered effect to embellish a garment; Ruffles generally add volume to the silhouette for a soft and feminine look.

-Scoop-Neck: A neckline that is U-shaped to emphasize the décolletage and elongate the neck.
+Scoop-Neck: A neckline that is U-shaped to emphasise the décolletage and elongate the neck.
 Scoop necks complement round faces.

-Sequins: Plastic disc embellishments that are sewn directly onto the garment or an applique with a hole in the center.
+Sequins: Plastic disc embellishments that are sewn directly onto the garment or an appliqué with a hole in the centre.
 The shiny appearance of sequins catch the light for sparkle and a reflective effect.
 Used to create a glamorous and dramatic ensemble.

 Silhouette: The shape or outline created by a garment.

-Strapless: A common neckline that features no straps and can be either straight across the bust or notched in the center for a sweetheart neck.
+Strapless: A common neckline that features no straps and can be either straight across the bust or notched in the centre for a sweetheart neck.
 Strapless dresses accentuate the shoulders, arms, and décolletage.

-Taffeta: A medium to heavy fabric that is characterized by a crisp drape.
+Taffeta: A medium to heavy fabric that is characterised by a crisp drape.
 Taffeta is generally used for ball gowns and dress silhouettes that need to hold their shape.

 Tulle: A sheer and light-weight fabric that is excellent as a layer underneath a garment due to its stiffness.
 Tulle usually adds volume and produces an iridescent effect if used as an overlay on dresses.

-V-Neckline: A neckline that forms a V-shape and dips to a defined point in the center.
+V-Neckline: A neckline that forms a V-shape and dips to a defined point in the centre.
 V-necks can range in skin exposure and be either modest or plunging.
-A V-Neckline minimizes large busts and narrows broad shoulders, making it a very flattering cut for many women.
+A V-Neckline minimises large busts and narrows broad shoulders, making it a very flattering cut for many women.